forwards/website_source/content/about.md

 [Jenny Bryan](https://www.stat.ubc.ca/~jenny/) - **'On-ramps' team leader**.
 Jenny works as a developer for [RStudio](https://www.rstudio.com) and is Assoc Professor (on leave) at the University of British Columbia.
 She's member of the R Foundation and rOpenSci. ([Twitter](https://twitter.com/JennyBryan)/[GitHub](https://github.com/jennybc))

 Michael Lawrence - **'On-ramps' team leader**.
 Michael is a Computational Biologist at Genentech and a member of R Foundation, R Core and Bioconductor Core. ([LinkedIn](https://www.linkedin.com/in/michael-lawrence-74a9b482/)/[Twitter](https://twitter.com/lawremi)/[GitHub](https://github.com/lawremi))

-Shakirah Nakalungi - **'Social Media' team leader**.
-Shakirah is a data analyst working with a non-profit that deals with mental health, specifically depression in Africa.
-She is co-lead of the Kampala R User Group and the lead organizer of R-Ladies Kampala. ([LinkedIn](linkedin.com/in/shakyrah/)/[Twitter](https://twitter.com/cynthia_kyra)/[GitHub](github.com/Shakyrah))

 [Tatjana Kecojevic](https://tanjakec.github.io/) - **'Surveys' team leader**.
 Tanja is a statistician, instructor and consultant.
 She is the founder of Sister Analyst, an NGO devoted to empowering women and other under-represented groups, in the field of data literacy and science.
 Tanja is also the founder and co-organiser of the R-Ladies Manchester and Belgrade chapters.
 Her enthusiasm for data science is matched by her commitment to inclusivity.
 Data skills should be accessible to anyone with a desire to discover. ([LinkedIn](https://www.linkedin.com/in/tatjana-kecojevic-803704143/)/[Twitter](https://twitter.com/Tatjana_Kec)/[GitHub](https://github.com/TanjaKec))